nictki/Battmon/Battmon/README.md

 * re-add session lock commands

 ## Notes:
-If you want to use hibernate, suspend or shutdown with upower, be sure that your `ck-list-sessions output` gives something like this:
+If you want to use hibernate, suspend or shutdown with `upower`, be sure that your `ck-list-sessions output` gives something like this:

 	$: ck-list-sessions
    	...